-The use of narcotic substances is only allowed for medical purposes by doctors' supervision and research purposes.
-The rest, these drugs do not have a positive impact on the body.
-There is, the quality of life becomes disrupted, relationships with families are chaotic, health decreases, and at worst is causing death.
-Therefore, do not use these dangerous items because the risk is very high for life and health [33].
+The use of narcotic substances is only allowed for medical imposes by doctors' supervision and research purposes.
+The rest, these drugs do not have a positive impact on the

 Review of Islamic Family Law

 Human life cannot be separated from the so-called family [34].
 The family is central to human life; It is from the family that man builds and builds generations; from the family that each has a sense of responsibility to perform his duties as a family member; It is from the family that a sense of religion and religion can be built and built [35].
 Family in the view of Islam has little meaning.
 Even Islam pays excellent attention to family life by laying down wise rules to maintain disharmony and destruction [36,37].